tienvx/mbt-examples/README.md

 # MBT Examples [![Build Status][actions_badge]][actions_link]

-This project contains example models to demonstrate how to test using MBT Bundle tool.
+This project contains example workflows to demonstrate how to test using MBT Bundle tool.

 There are 3 ways to run these examples:
 * [With Docker](#with-docker)